Code-Institute-Submissions/Project-2-Interactive-Frontend-Development-Milestone-Project/README.md

 Project 2 interactive-frontend-dev-project

-The project was to design a interactive frontend only website.
-The website is designed for people planning a holiday to allow them to search for various places increasing hotels,art galleries museums bars restaurants and cafes.
-The website allows to to search for a city, town , postcode etc, the website can when display onw of the place options within the boundaries of the display, they are listed from alphabetic letters, clicking on each marker provides for information about each location including the address, Telephone number, aggurate review and website of the location.
-The navbar contents links within the page for each continent to allw you to see the avaliable travel locations.
+The goal of the project was to design a interactive frontend only website.
+The website is designed for people planning a holiday to allow them to search for different activities they can partake in while on holiday.

 *-UX-*